codewithkyle/dev-docs/readme.md

 # Dev Docs

-Dev Docs is a simple markdown based documentation management tool created by [Kyle Andrews](https://kyleandrews.dev/).
+Dev Docs is a simple markdown based documentation management tool.
 Simply create markdown files within the generated `docs/` directory and run the `docs` command.
 No hassle, no fuss, just documentation in a minimalist style.

 ### Features